How to File a DBA in Wyoming

 Who needs to register?

 It is optional to register a Trade Name in Wyoming.
 Even though it is optional, it is often necessary as many banks won’t open a business checking account without one.
 Additionally, many vendors or suppliers will request one to prove the existence of the business.
 The need to register is organized under Wyoming statutes 40-2-101 – 109.

 Sole proprietorships and general partnerships are the most common entities to register for a DBA name.

 The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which can be used without registering.
-For example, if John Smith starts a business repairing computers operating under John Smith he doesn’t need to register for a Wyoming Trade Name.
-If John decides to name his business John’s Computer Repair or even John Smith’s Computer Repair then he will need to register.
+For example, if John Smith starts a business repairing computers operating under John Smith, he doesn’t need to register for a Wyoming Trade Name.
+If John decides to name his business John’s Computer Repair or even John Smith’s Computer Repair, he will need to register.

 Corporations and Limited Liability Companies won’t typically register a fictitious name since a unique entity name is created during the formation process.
 Some will file for a Trade Name if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without having to form another entity.

 Wyoming Trade Name Registration Form

 The Trade Name Form is available from the Wyoming Secretary of State – https://soswy.state.wy.us/Forms/Business/TN/TN-RegistrationApplication.pdf.

 The filing fee to register a Trade Name in Wisconsin is $100, payable to the Secretary of State.
 Registration is good for 10 years and is renewable.
 The renewal fee is $50.